Partnerships & Collaboration

 Healthy Populations Institute

 Healthy Populations Institute (HPI) is a senate-approved research institute at Dalhousie University.
-HPI has a focus on capacity building and knowledge translation with a vision of healthy populations throughout the lifecourse and across generations.
+They focus on capacity building and combining knowledge to gain an essential vision of a healthier community over time and into the long-term future.
 The UpLift office is housed under HPI, and provides many resources for day-to-day activities and needs.

 Dalhousie Medical Research Foundation

-Dalhousie Medical Research Foundation (DMRF) is a registered charity that was founded in 1979.
-DMRF’s sole purpose is to fund medical research at Dalhousie University Medical School in Nova Scotia and New Brunswick.
-Although systems-change initiatives are not a typical partnership for DMRF, they have been a proud and very valuable partner of UpLift.
-DMRF have been essential in UpLift’s fundraising efforts, and working as part of a transformational funding consortium, has leveraged $2.65 million in funding so far!
-DMRF has also supported the UpLift team in communications and marketing strategies, with online campaigns and expertise.
+Dalhousie Medical Research Foundation (DMRF) is a registered charity founded in 1979.
+They fund medical research at Dalhousie University Medical School in Nova Scotia and New Brunswick.
+They became an UpLift partner in a fundraising capacity, and have helped raise $2.65 million in funding so far.
+DMRF has also supported the UpLift team in communications and marketing strategies to aid with raising awareness.

 Nova Scotia Health Authority